Billy Cunningham: Philadelphia 76ers

-On December 20, 1970, Cunningham scored 31 points and grabbed a career-high 27 rebounds en route to a 134–132 road win over the Portland Trail Blazers.

 ABA and legal controversy

-Cunningham signed a three-year contract on August 5, 1969, to begin play with the American Basketball Association's Carolina Cougars in 1971-72.
+Cunningham signed a three-year contract on August 5, 1969, to begin play with the American Basketball Association's (ABA) Carolina Cougars in 1971-72.
 Contending that the Cougars had reneged on paying the remaining $80,000 of a $125,000 signing bonus due on May 15, 1970, he reversed himself and signed a four-year, $950,000 contract extension to stay with the 76ers through 1974-75, on July 15, 1970.
 The Cougars' attempt to file an injunction against him was denied in United States District Court on September 24, 1971.

-The reversal of that judgment in the United States Court of Appeals 6 1/2 months later on April 5, 1972, meant that Cunningham was obligated to honor his Cougars contract until its expiration in October 1974.
+The reversal of that judgment in the United States Court of Appeals 6 1/2 months later on April 5, 1972, meant that Cunningham was obligated to honor his Cougars' contract until its expiration in October 1974.
 He announced on June 15, 1972, that he was going to play with the Cougars beginning with the upcoming season, at press conferences in Charlotte and Greensboro, North Carolina.
 This occurred almost simultaneous to the Sixers' introduction of Roy Rubin as its new head coach.